 Once you meet your deductible, the Plan begins paying benefits for covered expenses.
-The portion paid by the Plan is the Plan's benefit.
+The portion paid by the Plan's benefit.
 When the Plan's benefit is less than 100%, you pay the balance.
 The part you pay is called your coinsurance.